-I have a new go to drink and its whiskey.
-In my 57 years, I only remember trying it once.
-“Oh, this drink is overrated.” was my reaction and I never tried it again.
-Recently I had the opportunity to visit Denver, Colorado and I went on a tasting tour.
+I have a new go-to drink and it’s whiskey.
+In my 62 years, I remember trying it once and thinking it was nothing special.
+Then I had the opportunity to visit Denver, Colorado, and go on a whiskey tasting tour.

-Thanks to Rick at Centennial Specialty Tours I not only got a grip on the history of whiskey, but way more important I learned how to drink it.
+I got a history lesson but more importantly, I learned there is a special way to drink it to get the full experience and taste.
 Science is actually involved and a chemical reaction is required to bring out the flavor but more about that later.
 All I can say is I am hooked.

 Why is it a women’s drink?